JGAguado/ElectroLab/docs/source/components.rst

 In the case of the MQ-2, the MOS reacts to LPG, Smoke, Alcohol, Propane, Hydrogen, Methane and Carbon Monoxide concentrations, ranging from 200 to 10000 :term:`ppm`.

 .. admonition:: What does a concentration of 100 ppm mean?
-    :term:`ppm` stands for Parts-per-million, an extended unit for measuring the ratio of a gas.
-In the case of a sensor reading of 100 :term:`ppm` of CO~2~ it would mean that only 100 molecules present on the gas would be CO~2~, and the other 999900 would be any other gas.
+    In the case of a sensor reading of 100 :term:`ppm` of CO it would mean that only 100 molecules (out of 1 million) present on the gas would be CO, and the other 999900 would be any other gas.

+|
+|
+|
+|
 ----------